Short and long-term wind turbine power output prediction: Data

 \section{Data}

 The goal of this section is to describe the features of the data used in this study.
 The data was obtained by the supervisory control and data acquisition (SCADA) system of a wind turbine operator in the Netherlands.
 The data was collected from an off-shore Vestas V80-2.0MW wind turbine, with a rated capacity of \SI[per-mode=symbol]{2}{\mega\watt}.
 Vestas V80-2.0MW joins the grid connection at a wind speed of \SI[per-mode=symbol]{4}{\meter\per\second}, has a rated actual power output of \SI[per-mode=symbol]{2}{\mega\watt} (typically achieved) at a wind speed of \SI[per-mode=symbol]{16}{\meter\per\second}, and it is disconnected at a wind speed of \SI[per-mode=symbol]{25}{\meter\per\second}.
-See Figure \ref{img:WTPC-V80} for a depiction of the theoretical WTPC.\\ The data used for the analysis presented in this paper spans across two years and the dataset contains recordings of the environmental conditions, as well as the physical state, and power output of the turbine.\\ There are two important features of SCADA datasets, which are not specific to the data of our study but are common amongst SCADA datasets recorded throughout the wind industry.
+See Figure \ref{img:WTPC-V80} for a depiction of the theoretical WTPC.
+These are suggested values offered by the manufacturer, but they might change due to wear of the turbine or due to installation or geographic circumstances.\\ The data used for the analysis presented in this paper spans across two years and the dataset contains recordings of the environmental conditions, as well as the physical state, and power output of the turbine.\\ There are two important features of SCADA datasets, which are not specific to the data of our study but are common amongst SCADA datasets recorded throughout the wind industry.
 One of these is the \SI{10}{\minute} reported frequency of the SCADA observations; although the signals of interest are collected at a relatively high frequency, only processed observations calculated on a \SI{10}{\minute} window are recorded in the SCADA databases.
 These processed signals contain the average, maximum, minimum and standard deviation of the wind speed, and the power output amongst other quantities of interest.
-The second important feature is that the data is strongly quantized due to the rounding of the reported number.
+The second important feature is that the data are strongly quantized due to the rounding of the reported number.
 As a result, the observations are recorded up to one decimal digit.
 Some of our finding are consequences of these two properties which correspond to the quasi industry standard.
 Because of this, we expect that our results are also applicable to similar data coming from other wind turbine operators or wind turbine service providers.